Byrnetp/space-monkeys-group-project/WEEKLY_STATUS.md

 **Proposed Application Architecture**

-Welcome Interface with About page (Who is eligible to donate blood?, etc.)
+Welcome Interface with About page (Who is eligible to donate blood?, etc.) - Dylan

 1. Hospital Blood Transactions

-    • Blood donation
+    • Blood donation - David

-    • Transfusion (need to make sure blood is in bank)
+    • Transfusion (need to make sure blood is in bank) - David

-    • Sending blood from one hospital to another (checkout)
+    • Sending blood from one hospital to another (checkout) - Mike

 2. Find available blood

-    • Show all hospitals in one visual
+    • Show all hospitals in one visual - Dylan

-    • More detailed view of specific hospitals inventory with search/list
+    • More detailed view of specific hospitals inventory with search/list - Travis

         - Go to send to blood to another hospital page(button at bottom of page)

 3. Complications

     • Report

-    • View reports for specific hospital and blood type
+    • View reports for specific hospital and blood type - Cyro

 **Proposed Database Architecture**